The 5th Annual Aquinas Academy of Pittsburgh Catholic School Chess Invitational

 Tentative groupings are as follows, but may be adjusted based on entries:

 - Division II: 4th-5th grade

 - Division IV: K-1st grade

 Each participant plays four games (approximately 30 minutes each game) unless given a “bye”.
-Unfinished games will be judged by the tournament directors.
+Unfinished games will be judged by the tournament director or his assistants.
+Chess coaches that would like to assist with judging should contact the tournament director.
 Players will be paired with those of similar records after each round to promote competitive matches.

 Numerous trophies and medals will be given to the top finishers in each division.
+A special award will be given for the highest placing girl in every division.
 Every kindergarten participant will receive an award regardless of performance.

-Students should bring a chess set and report to the school gym by 9:45am for brief announcements.
-The matches should end by about 12:30pm and the award ceremony will follow after the places have been determined.
-Food will be on sale throughout the tournament and coffee will be served free of charge.
+Students should bring a chess set and report to the school gym by 1:15 p.m. for brief announcements.
+The matches should end by about 4:00 p.m. and the award ceremony will follow after the places have been determined.
+Concessions will be on available throughout the tournament.

 Scoring: Each match will be scored as follows: win or bye=1 point, tie=1/2 points, loss=0 points.
 Any games unfinished after the allotted time will be judged by the tournament directors.
 If a player has a decisive advantage (at the discretion of the directors) then he or she will be awarded the win.
 Otherwise, the game will be drawn and each player will receive 1/2 points.
 Both players may mutually agree to a draw at any time during the game.